 Instructions

-1. Place noodles in a large baking dish, pour boiling water over the noodles and let them sit, stirring occasionally until they are al dente.
-Drain.
-Toss with little oil to coat to prevent sticking.
+1. Cook Noodles.
+Cook egg noodles according to package directions.
+If using rice noodles, place them in a large baking dish, pour boiling water over the noodles, and let them sit, stirring occasionally, until they are al dente.

-6. Divide noodles into the bowls and ladle the flavorful soup over top- a bit easier to handle.
+5. Serve.
+Divide cooked noodles into the bowls and ladle the hot, flavorful soup over top- this way it is a bit easier to handle.

 Notes

-The quality of the red chili paste makes all the difference here.
+Thai Red Chili paste: The quality of the red chili paste makes all the difference here.
 I like Mae ploy or Masseri!
-“Thai kitchen” brand will be lacking in flavor!
+The “Thai Kitchen” brand will lack flavor!

-Feel free to make the soup broth the day before and keep in the fridge, keeping the noodles separate ( they will swell in the soup) and simply reheat.
+Make Ahead: Feel free to make the soup broth the day before and keep in the fridge, keeping the noodles separate (they will swell in the soup) and simply reheat.

-To bump up the heat, add more red chili paste or chili sauce, or a few thinly sliced fresh chilies ( as a garnish)
+To bump up the heat, add more red chili paste or a few thinly sliced fresh chilies (as a garnish).
+A few slices of galangal are a nice addition too.

 Nutrition